No evidence so far of data emerging online but move by criminals expected

 Taoiseach Micheál Martin has said that there is “no great evidence yet of any mass dumping of data” from the HSE data hack.

-Ministers and officials have warned that patient data may be published today by the Russian hackers who stole the data.
+Ministers and officials have warned that patient data may be published on Monday by the Russian hackers who stole the data.

 Mr Martin said that hospitals services were coming back as the HSE systems are rebuilt and that the decryption key provided by the hackers is helping.